mariyatom/MariyaTom/README.md

 ---------------------------------------------------------------------------------------------------------------------------
 ### 🔭 I’m currently working on

-I'm currently building my first C# application, and I’m genuinely excited to explore new technologies!
+I'm currently building my C# application, and I’m genuinely excited to explore new technologies!

 -------------------------------------------------------------------------------------------------------------------------